Dental (DEN)

 DEN105 Dental Materials 2 credits (2 lec hrs/wk)

-Corequisite(s): ( DEN104 and DEN107 and DEN110 )
+Corequisite(s): ( DEN104 and DEN110 )

 This class covers impression materials, model and die materials, fabrication of dental trays, preventive dental materials, esthetic and restorative dental materials, amalgam, dental cements, waxes, and temporary restorative materials.
-The class is designed to satisfy the American Dental Association's requirement that certified dental assistants have in-depth education in dental materials.
+The class is designed to satisfy the American Dental Association’s requirement that certified dental assistants have in-depth education in Dental Materials.

 This course may be taken 1 time for credit.